Everybody's Talking About Jamie: Act Two

 At the house of Jamie's dad, Jamie's dad reveals that he did not know about Mimi Me and calls Jamie disgusting.
 He tells Jamie he did not pay for the dress or flowers.
 Jamie figures out that it was his mother doing all of this in his dad's place ("Ugly in This Ugly World").

 At home, Jamie argues with Margaret over why she has been lying over all these years.
 Jamie screams in Margaret's face and storms out.
 Margaret, left alone, sings about how she will always love Jamie no matter what ("He's My Boy").

 Jamie wanders the streets drunk on cider.
 He is approached by three local boys, and is beaten up as they shout homophobic remarks about him. ("And You Don't Even Know It (Bus Station Reprise)").
 Jamie is defended by Hugo, who urges Jamie to go home and apologise to his mum.

 Jamie takes Hugo's advice and Margaret and Jamie apologise to each other ("My Man, Your Boy").

-At the prom, all of the kids are super excited ("Prom Song").
+At the prom, all of the kids are very excited ("Prom Song").
 Pritti enters, wearing makeup and a prom dress.
 All the girls love it, but Dean decides to bully her.
 She finally stands up to Dean, and then reveals Jamie, in a white prom dress.
 Miss Hedge comes out of the school and refuses Jamie's admission to the prom.
 All the kids stand outside and chant Jamie's name until Miss Hedge gives in and lets him in.
 Jamie waits until everyone's gone in, and then calls Dean out from off-stage.
 Jamie encourages Dean to be nice just for one night, to which Dean agrees, and they walk into prom hand-in-hand ("Finale").